frederic-perez/AmE-dictionary/data/dictionary.md

 __olefin__ _n_
 __olericulture__ _n_ The cultivation of vegetables for the home or market.
 __oligarch__ _n_ :three: One of the rulers in an oligarchy.
+__oligarchy__ _n_ :two: _Oligarchy_ can refer to a government in which a small group exercises control especially for corrupt and selfish purposes, as well as to the group exercising such control.
 __oligo-__ _prefix_ A combining form meaning “few,” “little,” “scant”: _oligopoly_.
 __oligopoly__ _n_ [From Medieval Latin _oligopolium_, from Greek _oligos_ “little, small,” in plural, “the few” (a word of uncertain origin) + _pōlein_ “to sell.”]
 A market situation in which prices and other factors are controlled by a few sellers.
 __Olimpico__ _n_ (Olimpico goal) A goal scored directly from a corner kick without being touched by another player.